MathAdventurer/EVSense/README.md

 ## What is EVSense

- A DNN model designed for household EV charging detection only using the aggregated load curve,  *non-intrusive EV charging detection*.
+ A DNN model designed for household EV charging detection only using the aggregated load curve, namely *non-intrusive EV charging detection*.

 ## What does this project contain